 The Company evaluated whether the SNAP June 2020 Note contains embedded features that meet the definition of derivatives under ASC 815, Derivatives and Hedging.
 The Conversion Feature qualifies as a derivative as it continuously resets as the underlying stock price increases or decreases so as to provide a variable number of shares for a fixed value of equity to the holders at any conversion date.
 As such, the Conversion Feature is bifurcated and accounted for as a derivative liability to be remeasured at the end of each reporting period.
 The Company recorded the bifurcated Conversion Feature initially at fair value with the residual value being allocated to the SNAP June 2020 Note as a debt discount.
-The fair value of the Conversion Feature upon issuance in September 2020 was \$2.5 million, which was recorded as a derivative liability on the Company's condensed consolidated balance sheet.
+The fair value of the Conversion Feature upon issuance in September 2020 was \$2.5 million, which was recorded as a derivative liability on the Company's consolidated balance sheet.
 The Redemption Feature of the SNAP June 2020 Note does not meet the definition of a derivative.
 Therefore, the Redemption Feature is not bifurcated.

 The total amount of debt discount at issuance for the SNAP June 2020 Note was \$2.5 million.
 The Company amortized the aggregate debt discount using the effective interest method.
-The Company recognized total interest expense of \$0.7 million associated with the SNAP June 2020 Note for the nine months ended September 30, 2022, out of which \$0.4 million relates to the amortization of the debt discount.
-The Company recognized total interest expense of \$0.5 million and \$1.5 million associated with the SNAP June 2020 Note for the three and nine months ended September 30, 2021, respectively, out of which \$0.3 million and \$0.9 million relates to the amortization of the debt discount.
+The Company recognized total interest expense of \$0.7 million associated with the SNAP June 2020 Note for the year ended December 31, 2022, out of which \$0.4 relates to amortization of the debt discount.
+The Company recognized total interest expense of \$2.0 million associated with the SNAP June 2020 Note for the year ended December 31, 2021, out of which \$1.3 million relates to amortization of the debt discount.
 The debt discount related to the SNAP June 2020 Note is amortized over the life of the instrument, beginning at note issuance and ending on April 26, 2022, the date on which the note was converted.